 In an age where human impact on the planet has reached unprecedented levels, we stopped to ask ourselves: what role can we play in helping to minimize our impact, and make a positive change?

 Why plant trees?
 Why not invest in carbon credits?
-While carbon credits are indeed an excellent way to achieve a guaranteed offset for carbon emissions through certified sustainable projects, we chose to work with Trees for All to plant sustainably managed forests both here and abroad in socially responsible projects that positively impact Earth, and empower people to make positive changes to the landscape and environment.
+While carbon credits are indeed an excellent way to achieve a guaranteed offset for carbon emissions through certified sustainable projects, we chose to work with Trees for All to plant sustainably managed forests both in the Netherlands and abroad in socially responsible projects that positively impact Earth, and empower people to make positive changes to the landscape and environment.